 We believe passionately that diverse and inclusive companies make for more innovative, engaged, and happy teams, and we speak with forward-thinking talent leaders all the time who feel the same.
-We’re writing this series on how to cultivate diversity and inclusion in the workplace because people are ready for the next level of discourse around diversity and inclusion; one aimed at actual solutions.
+We’re writing this series on how to implement and promote diversity and inclusion in the workplace because people are ready for the next level of discourse around diversity and inclusion; one aimed at actual solutions.
 In it, you’ll find tactical advice, beneficial resources, and examples of what you can do today to make real progress in diversity and inclusion.
 Read the series introduction for more on what we cover.

 Nobody’s ever said that diversity and inclusion work is easy.
 But having grown a team that recently hit a 50:50 gender ratio (an uncommon feat, especially in Silicon Valley), I can let everyone in on a secret: It’s not rocket science, either.

 The key is starting.
 And the earlier the better – the longer you wait to build a diverse workforce and inclusive culture, the harder it will be in the future.

-To help companies get started today, I’m excited to share over 50 of the ways you can invest in diversity and inclusion.
+To help companies get started today, I’m excited to share over 50 of the ways you can foster diversity and inclusion.
 Understandably, every team worries about headcount, budget, and bandwidth, but diversity and inclusion should – and more importantly, can – be a priority in resource-strapped companies.

 So much of what it takes to cultivate a diverse and inclusive workplace is about approaching tasks every company has to do anyway, but in much more a thoughtful and deliberate way.
 Here’s what we’ve done, and you can too: